 From the phase 1 discussion (plural voting), 6 companies indicated that it can be left to network implementation, 11 companies think drx-InactivityTimer should be (re-)started as in LTE, and 4 companies indicated that it should not be (re-)started.

 As observed from the last meeting, it is inevitable to leave it to UE implementation for Rel-15 considering UEs in the field.
-For Rel-16 onwards, even though we were not able to reach unanimous agreement, rapporteur proposes to go with option 2 since it is the majority's view.
+For Rel-16 onwards, even though we were not able to reach unanimous agreement, rapporteur proposes to go with option 2 since it is the majority's view (and was the behaviour in LTE).

-Regarding actual text changes, rapporteur wonders we really need a NOTE even though we now have different behaviours for Rel-15 and Rel-16 onwards.
-If we literally read the sentence as it is, it should be interpreted that SPS/CG type 2 activation should (re)start the timer, as ZTE pointed out (also as in LTE).
-Thus rapporteur think we do not have to change the specification either.
+To remove any ambiguity in the future, rapporteur proposes to add a NOTE in Rel-16 onwards.

 Proposal 2: For Rel-15, it is left to UE implementation whether to (re)start the drx-InactivityTimer upon reception of SPS/CG type 2 activation, which implies that network should not (re)start drx-InactivityTimer.

-Proposal 3: For Rel-16 onwards, UE should (re)start the drx-InactivityTimer upon reception of SPS/CG type 2 activation.

-Proposal 4: No specification changes are needed for both Rel-15 and Rel-16 onwards.
+Proposal 3: Add a NOTE to MAC from Rel-16 saying that 'A PDCCH indicating activation of SPS or configured grant type 2 is considered to indicate a new transmission.'

 3.3 CG Type 1 upon TA expired